The 6 Critical Differences Between Classical Feng Shui and Western Black Feng Shui | Confessions of a Former Black Hat Practitioner

 Let’s look at six critical differences in feng shui.

-1. Front is always north, rear is always south.
-Really?
+1. The front or door is always north, the rear or back of the house or room is always south.

 This is probably the biggest difference.
 When you’re just starting out with feng shui, you often want to use this method because it’s so simple to apply.
 In classical Chinese feng shui, you take into account actual directions by using a compass to determine your home’s unique directions..